slatedocs/slate/source/index.html.md

 # Implement AdBack tags !

-## 1) Get script name and url
+## 1) Get script names and URL

+AdBack provide 4 different scripts that you can generate and display from your server.

+Here is the fist step to implement AdBack solution.

+Call AdBack API to get script names and URL, store it in your preferred local cache provider.

-> get script URL and name, store it in your preferred local cache provider:
+> get scripts names and URL, store it in your preferred local cache provider:

 ```php